Have you recently purchased a pet ball python but don’t know how to pick it up?

 Or maybe you’ve had one for a while but still aren’t sure how to properly handle it?

-You need to learn how to pick up a ball python, not only to better enjoy your pet snake but also to ensure your snake stays happy and healthy in captivity.
+It would be best if you learned how to pick up a ball python to enjoy your pet snake better and ensure your snake stays happy and healthy in captivity.

 So if you’re ready to learn an easy, step-by-step process for holding a ball python, plus get a few extra tips on when and why you need to hold your snake, let’s get started!

 To pick up your ball python, approach it calmly, reaching into the enclosure from the side (not from above).
-Pick it up gently but firmly by its middle section (never its neck or tail), and support it securely with your forearm and hand.
+Then, pick it up gently but firmly by its middle section (never its neck or tail), and support it securely with your forearm and hand.

 Why It’s Important to Handle Your Ball Python